davidparsson/pre-commit-scripts/README.md

 for every module, it would **not** be possible to commit a file named `module1/db/05.migration` since a file named `06.migration` exists in module2.
 A correct filename would rather be module1/db/07.migration`.

-Neither would it be possible to modify or remove any migration but `module2/db/06.migration`.